jesse-schein/about-home-assistant/Slides/presentation.md

 <style>
 ul {columns: 2;}
 </style>
-- Home Assistant Operations System
+- Home Assistant Operating System
 - Run in a docker container
-- Run manually in python (dont do this)
+- Run manually in python (don't do this)
 - Raspberry Pi 3B+/4
-- Any cheapo PC/Server
+- Any cheap PC/Server
 - Virtual

 ---